cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 #### Inline Comments

 Inline comments should be used sparingly and not state the obvious.
-They should be separated by at least two spaces from the code and use descriptive language rather than commanding.
+They should be separated by at least two spaces from the code and use commanding language rather than descriptive.
 For example, the following is preferred:

 ```Python
 x = x + 1  # Compensate for border